Service

 Make-up air system design

-For ducted range hoods in airtight homes, we design the replacement air path: damper sizing, control interlocking with the range hood, and integration with your MVHR system to maintain neutral building pressure.
+For ducted range hoods in airtight homes, we design the replacement air path: a dedicated make-up air inlet, sealing insulated shutters, an inline fan interlocked to the hood via a power-sensing relay, and integration with your MVHR system to maintain neutral building pressure.

 Range hood selection guidance